cncf/devstats-k8s-lf/README.md

 # Deploy on Kubernetes

 - Run `./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-pvc.yaml` to create presistent volume and persisten volume claim for git repository clones storage.
 This must be done first.
 - You need all secrets to be populated via `./kubernetes/create-secrets.sh`.
+There is a `./kubernetes/manifests/devstats-secrets.yaml` file, but all secret values are `eHh4Cg==` here (this is `xxx` base 64 encoded).
 - Run `PROJ=...
 PROJDB=...
 PROJREPO=...
 INIT=1 ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-provision.yaml` to do an initial Kubernetes deployment (bootstraps logs database, users and deploys first project).
 You can use `ONLYINIT=1` to test bootstraping logs database and users only - that will skip actual first project provision.
 - Run `PROJ=...
 PROJDB=...
 PROJREPO=... ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-provision.yaml` to deploy any next project.
 - Run `ONLY=projname CRON='8 * * * *' ./kubernetes/apply_manifest.sh ./kubernetes/manifests/devstats-hourly-sync.yaml` to create a hourly sync of `projname` at every hour and 8 minutes.